 No poems: The Herald likely will not publish poems — and especially poems about non-issues — whether original works or excerpts of other authors' work.

 Don't promote an event: Letters should be about issues and opinions.
 However, a letter about a current issue that may include information about a related event is OK.

-No business: Letters that can be construed as advertising will not be accepted.
+No business: Letters construed as advertising will not be accepted.
 Likewise, letters likely will be rejected if they disparage a private business, unless that business is involved in a news event.

 Politics: During election season, the Herald charges for political letters.

-Thank-you: Letters that can be construed as personal thank-yous probably will not be published.
+Thank-you: Letters construed as personal thank-yous probably will not be published.

-Form letters: Obvious form letters will not be published.
+Form letters: Obvious form letters (written by a party or person and passed around for others to sign and send) will not be published.

 Oversaturation: Eventually, issues play out.
-Numerous letters that simply repeat previous opinions may be rejected.
+Numerous letters that repeat previous opinions may be rejected.

-Editing: All letters submitted to the Herald are subject to editing for style, length, accuracy, grammar, clarity and conformation to the rules stated above.
+Editing: All letters are subject to editing for style, length, accuracy, grammar, clarity and conformation to the rules stated above.
 Headlines will be edited to conform to space requirements and standards.
 Authors who refuse these terms will be rejected.